||Strenuous, Strenuous Plus

 - There may be changes or modifications to the itinerary.

 - Transfers: We have done our best to limit the number of transfers, but it is impossible to complete this wonderful journeys without them.
 The distances combined with the scarcity of appropriate overnight accommodations make transfer necessary.
 Many, but not all, days will either start or end with a transfer.

-Group transfers, all accommodations, all breakfasts, most dinners, all group transfers on vans, buses, trains and ski lifts as described in the itinerary, luggage transfer for one medium-sized duffel bag from Chamonix to Pralognan.
+All accommodations, all breakfasts, most dinners, all group transfers on vans, buses, trains and ski lifts as described in the itinerary, luggage transfer for one medium-sized duffel bag from Chamonix to Pralognan.
 Great hiking and memories!

 Airfare, lunches, optional/individual transfers or excursions, dinners in Tignes, items not on set dinner menu, tips to guides/leaders, beverages, insurance, excess baggage charge, items of a personal nature.

 This hike is not vehicle supported.
-You will need to carry a small- to moderate-sized pack with all the clothing and accessories you will need for the duration of hike.
+You will need to carry a small- to moderate-sized pack with all the clothing and accessories you will need for the duration of the hike.
 (See our sample packing list.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs. including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs., including lunch and water.
 Any extra luggage or belongings you may have will meet us in Pralognan.

 ACCOMMODATIONS AND FACILITIES

 Hotels are generally 2- or 3-star hotels, most with private baths.
 Breakfasts are served at the hotel.
 Some are more simple 2-star hotels with shared baths.